 - Development and communications

-In the face of Arizona’s sprawling growth and development, 35 exceptional places have been set aside over the past 60 years for the recreational, environmental and cultural enjoyment of Arizonans and all who visit our state and its natural resources.
+In the face of Arizona’s sprawling growth and development, 35 exceptional places have been set aside for the recreational, environmental and cultural enjoyment of Arizonans and all who visit our state and its natural resources.
 Our lakes, rivers, historic buildings and rich natural areas are Arizona State Parks & Trails.
 While the natural beauty and open spaces of Arizona are seen by citizens as our greatest asset, many residents and government representatives do not recognize or understand the significant economic impact that our parks have on the state’s economy.

 In 2017 ASPF was the fiscal agent for a significant grant from APS to build the Granite Mountain Hotshots Memorial State Park and raised additional dollars from individual and corporate contributions.
 ASPF funded Picacho Peak State Parks “Civil Wars Day” with a grant from the Union Pacific Foundation.
 We supported our affiliate, Friends of Lost Dutchman State Park, in securing permits for successful fundraisers helping to fund an Educational Solar Trail Project at the park.
 We supported Kartchner Caverns State Park’s annual “Guano Happens 5k Fun Run”, raising funds for construction of a children’s play facility in the park campground.
 ASPF transferred investment funds to Rim Country Friends of Tonto Natural Bridge State Park.
-ASPF serves as the nonprofit agent for Arizona Site Stewards Volunteers who are responsible for monitoring and protecting hundreds of archaeological sites around the state.
 We continue to explore opportunities for recruiting individual and corporate patrons, and local leaders on parks projects.
 We support the development of a Veterans Memorial Park in the West Valley.
-The Foundation has been instrumental in building advocacy and financial support for conservation of the Verde River, a critical Arizona waterway that impacts the long-term viability of ASP&T’s Verde River Greenway Natural Area and state parks adjacent to the river including Dead Horse Ranch State Park and Rockin’ River Ranch State Park.
+The Foundation has been instrumental in building advocacy and financial support for conservation of the Verde River, a critical Arizona waterway that impacts the long-term viability of ASP&T’s Verde River Natural Area and state parks adjacent to the river including Dead Horse Ranch State Park and Rockin’ River Ranch State Park to open in the near future.